Justmore5mins/Code-Manager/README.md

 <h1>Useful Code Manager</h1>
 this is a simple repository that can mange some codes which is executable(or not executable including prefixes) (i don't know wtf am i writing XD)
+<h2>Installation Guide</h2>
+Step 1: download the latest version of Code Manager in version page and install manually or using one click installer Step 2(manually): open the <code>~/.zshrc</code> file using vim or text editor Step 3: write <code>"alias {The nickname you want to use}="{the path to the file(recommend put it in document or other place won't deleted)}"</code> in the last line <-- the quotation mark is required
+Step 4: save and exit
+Step 5: use any CLI interface and enter the nickname you name Step 6: enjoy it!

+Step 2(one click installer): run the installer
+Step 3: use it!